 Organizations fully involved in content-making and marketing groups like public relations officials, and spokespersons are eligible for the author role.

 The contributors can add new posts and articles and edit them.
 But they can not publish or edit their own or others’ posts or articles.
 They send their completed draft posts or articles to the administrators or editors for publication.
 They cannot create new categories and choose from default categories when writing posts.
 Contributors have no right to add a tag to their posts.

 Contributors can’t get access to the WordPress media library.
 They can’t upload or add images, photos, or videos to their articles.
 Contributors reserve the right to moderate comments.
 But they can’t approve or delete them.
 They have no access to WordPress administrative areas like settings, themes, or plugins.

 If your site permits posts and articles from outside your community then you can allow guests as the contributors.

 Writers who are greenhorn in content writing skills can be given contributor roles.
 Usually, their writings need heavy editing and this role is the perfect choice for them.

 Subscriber Role in WordPress

-Subscriber role can be compared as a welcome role from the WordPress site.
+The subscriber role can be compared to a welcome role from the WordPress site.
 Usually, Site owners allow subscribers to promote their sites.
 Subscribers can’t get access to any administrative features of a WordPress site like settings, changing themes, and installing plugins.

 Who Should You Give Subscriber Role?